Confidence Sets for the Emergence, Collapse, and Recovery Dates of a Bubble: Monte Carlo Simulations

 Regarding the length of the confidence set, $\mathrm{EM}_a^c$ delivers the longest sets, which is partly the price for improved coverage.
 Consistent with Section~3.6, the sets based on $\mathrm{LR}_{a,12}^c$, $\mathrm{EM}_{a,12}^c$, and $\mathrm{EM}_{b,12}^c$ tend to include only a small portion of dates earlier than the true $T_c$, whereas $\mathrm{LR}_{a,21}^c$, $\mathrm{EM}_{a,21}^c$, and $\mathrm{EM}_{b,21}^c$ yield sets with relatively few dates later than $T_c$.

-Table~\ref{table:Tc:case1:est} reports coverage and lengths when sets are constructed using the estimated break-interval $[\hat{T}_e+1, \hat{T}_r]$.
-As in the emergence-date case, average lengths are computed only for replications with $T_c \in [\hat{T}_e+1, \hat{T}_r]$.
-All methods show smaller coverage rates here, partly because $T_c \notin [\hat{T}_e, \hat{T}_r]$ in 22\% of replications.
-For the medium bubble, the coverage of $\mathrm{EM}_a^c$ is close to nominal (0.85), and for the large bubble it is slightly conservative (0.94).
+Table~\ref{table:Tc:case1:est} reports coverage and lengths when sets are constructed using the estimated break-interval $[\hat{T}_e^{+}+1, \hat{T}_r^{-}]$.
+As in the emergence-date case, average lengths are computed only for replications with $T_c \in [\hat{T}_e^{+}+1, \hat{T}_r^{-}]$.
+All methods show smaller coverage rates here, partly because $T_c \notin [\hat{T}_e^{+}, \hat{T}_r^{-}]$ in 27\% of replications.
+For the medium bubble, the coverages of $\mathrm{EM}_a^c$ and $\mathrm{LE}^c$ are close to nominal (0.85 and 0.84), and for the large bubble they are slightly conservative (0.94).
 The lengths are similar to those under the true-ends design.

-Tables~\ref{table:Tr:case1:true} and \ref{table:Tr:case1:est} present the results for $T_r$ when the sample period is correctly specified as $[T_c+1, T]$ and when the lower end is estimated as $[\hat{T}_c+1, T]$, respectively.
+Tables~\ref{table:Tr:case1:true} and \ref{table:Tr:case1:est} present the results for $T_r$ when the sample period is correctly specified as $[T_c+1, T]$ and when the lower end is estimated as $[\hat{T}_c^{+}+1, T]$, respectively.
 We report results for $\mathrm{LR}_a^r$, $\mathrm{EM}_a^r$, $\mathrm{EM}_b^r$, and $\mathrm{LE}^r$ (the combination of $\mathrm{EM}_{b,12}^r$ and $\mathrm{LR}_{b,21}^r$).
 With true break ends, $\mathrm{LE}^r$ attains the best (slightly conservative) coverage of about 0.93--0.95.
 Its set length is the largest for the small bubble but comparable to $\mathrm{EM}_a^r$ for the medium bubble (whose coverage is 0.89, close to nominal), and shorter than $\mathrm{EM}_a^r$ for the large bubble.
-Using estimated ends, coverage decreases and becomes too liberal for the small bubble---again partly because $T_r \notin [\hat{T}_c+1, T]$ in 12\% of replications---but is closer to nominal for the medium and large bubbles.
+Using estimated ends, coverage decreases and becomes too liberal for the small bubble---again partly because $T_r \notin [\hat{T}_c^{+}+1, T]$ in 19\% of replications---but is closer to nominal for the medium and large bubbles.